lino-framework/welfare/docs/tested/excerpts.rst

 Configuring excerpts
 ====================

+See also :doc:`/admin/printing`.
-This is the list of excerpt types:
+Here is a more complete list of excerpt types:

 >>> rt.show(excerpts.ExcerptTypes)
 ... #doctest: +ELLIPSIS +NORMALIZE_WHITESPACE +REPORT_UDIFF